lsfernandes92/twelve-factor-app/README.md

 Furthermore, the text emphasizes that twelve-factor app processes should refrain from daemonizing or writing PID files.
 Instead, reliance on the operating system’s process manager (like systemd or cloud platform-based distributed process managers) or tools such as Foreman during development is encouraged.
 These tools effectively manage output streams, handle crashed processes, and address user-initiated restarts and shutdowns.

+## IX.
+Disposability

+### Maximize robustness with fast startup and graceful shutdown

+---

+**The Twelve-Factor app's processes are designed to be disposable, allowing them to be started or stopped at any moment.** This flexibility accelerates elastic scaling, rapid deployment of code or configuration changes, and ensures the resilience of production deployments.

+Efforts should be made to **minimize the startup time of processes.** Swift startups provide greater agility for the release process and scaling up, contributing to robustness as the process manager can easily transfer processes to new physical machines when needed.

+**Processes shut down gracefully when they receive a `SIGTERM`** signal from the process manager.
+In the case of a web process, this entails ceasing to listen on the service port (rejecting new requests), allowing ongoing requests to complete, and then exiting.
+For instance, in the case of a worker process, graceful shutdown involves returning the current job to the work queue.
+In RabbitMQ, a worker can send a NACK to accomplish this.

+Processes should also be resilient against abrupt termination, which could result from hardware failures.
+Although less common than graceful shutdowns with SIGTERM, such incidents can occur.
+An advisable strategy involves utilizing a robust queueing backend like Beanstalkd, which returns jobs to the queue upon client disconnection or timeouts.
+In any scenario, a twelve-factor app is structured to handle unexpected, non-graceful terminations.
+The crash-only design embodies this principle to its logical conclusion.